Author: Counselling Sweden

 I’m aware that those who have recently moved to Sweden or other foreign countries do not always have much living space or many friends.
 So hobbies like car restoration, carpentry or bee-keeping might not be possible.
 Here are some suggestions for activities that don’t require a lot of space or capital outlay and that you can do alone…

 Creative activities that engage the hands and eyes will help you relax and also assist with anxiety and depression.
-For example: painting, drawing, photography, jewelry making, building things with lego or completing jigsaws, podcasting, making Youtube videos or creative writing.
-Hobbies like video-gaming, geocaching, collecting antiques, coins, toys or memorabilia, playing chess (even against a computer), learning to program, code or make apps, sewing, knitting, making clothes, cooking, genealogy, learning and playing a musical instrument or learning a language could also take your mind off your worries.
+For example: painting, drawing, photography, jewelry making, building things with Lego or completing jigsaws, podcasting, making Youtube videos or creative writing.
+Hobbies like video-gaming, geocaching, collecting antiques, coins, toys or memorabilia, playing chess (even against a computer), learning to program, code or make apps, sewing, knitting, making clothes, cooking, genealogy, learning and playing a musical instrument or learning a language could also take your mind off your worries and reduce rumination.
 If you only have your work or relationship to think about, is it any surprise that your mind has nowhere else to go?

 Then there are relaxation treatments such as getting a massage, enjoying a floatation tank, playing with pets (your own or someone else’s), walking in nature, colouring-in books or watching comedy videos on a streaming service.
 Chilling out is a great way to lower stress response.